310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, I am human, more or less.
-I am no longer a sea creature, so that is why I cannot swim.
+fufufu, i am human, more or less. i am no longer a sea creature, so that is why i cannot swim.

-I sacrificed something important to me so as to live on the land… It is just like the Little Mermaid~ Puka, puka~♪
+i sacrificed something important to me so as to live on the land… it is just like the little mermaid~ puka, puka~♪
 {% endbubble %}

 {% bubble Kaoru %}